buzzqw/TUS/OBSS/markdown-separati/en/02-races.md

 There are also rare half-elves born from romantic relationships.
 Although usually of short duration, even by human standards, these secret encounters usually lead to the birth of half-elves, a race that descends from two cultures but is heir to neither.
 Half-elves can reproduce among themselves, but even these *pure-blooded* half-elves are seen as bastards by elves.

 Many elves see in a half-elf the betrayal of the original mission, the destruction of creation.
-Very few see a gesture of love and gift to an increasingly ugly world.
+Very few see it as a gesture of love and a gift to an increasingly ugly world.
 They are usually seen by other creatures as murderers like elves regardless of whether their blood has been touched by Calicante or not.

 Half-elves are shorter than humans but taller than elves.
 They inherit the slender build and attractive features of their elven lineage, but their skin color is normally dictated by their human part.
 Their eyes tend to be similar to those of humans in shape, but present an exotic range of colors from amber to purple to emerald green and dark blue.